hwayne/learntla-v2/docs/beginner/operators.rst

 Values
 =========

-TLA+ is an untyped formalism, due to its roots in mathematics.
+TLA+ is an "untyped" language, due to its roots in mathematics.
 In practice, the model checker recognizes four primitive types and four advanced ones.
 We are not going to cover all of them now, just the ones that need little explanation.

 .. note::